dataluscorp/browser/toolkit/components/telemetry/docs/start/adding-a-new-probe.rst

 Setup & building
 ================

-Every build of Firefox has Telemetry enabled.
+Every build of Datalus has Telemetry enabled.
 Local developer builds with no custom build flags will record all Telemetry data, but not send it out.

-When adding any new scalar, histogram or event Firefox needs to be built.
+When adding any new scalar, histogram or event Datalus needs to be built.
 Artifact builds are currently not supported, even if code changes are limited to JavaScript.

 Usually you don't need to send out data to add new Telemetry.
 In the rare event you do, you need the following in your *.mozconfig*::